Moohan/hscfunctions/README.md

 # hscfunctions

-The goal of hscfunctions is to collect functions which I have created for use in H & SC work but which aren't covered under the scope of phsmethods and friends.
+The goal of hscfunctions is to collect functions which I have created for use in my Health and Social Care work at Public Health Scotland (PHS) but which aren't covered under the scope of `{phsmethods}` and friends.

 ## Documentation